Mikhail42/search-back/README.md

    firstDocidFilenameMap contains map of (first doc id in file -> fileName), tokens contains all normalized unique words (both russian and english) from wikipedia.
 4. Run [Indexer](index/src/main/java/org/ionkin/search/Indexer.java) to create inverse index.
-   It may take a few minutes (**set -Xmx4096m, or else it may take much more time**).
+   It may take a few minutes.
 See logs to trace progress.
    After than index.chmsb should be created.
 This file contains map of (token -> list of pageId) in compact form.
 5. Run [PositionsIndex](index/src/main/java/org/ionkin/search/PositionsIndex.java) to create inverse index with word positions.
    It may take about hour.
-Don’t forget to set -Xmx4096m, or else it may be OutOfMemory.
 See logs to trace progress.
    After than positions.chmsp should be created.
    This file contains map of (token -> (map of pageId → word positions on page)) in compact form.
 6. Run [EvaluatorPerformance](boolparser/src/main/java/org/ionkin/search/EvaluatorPerformance.java)
    to create docids.chsi (set of doc id) and positions.sm (search map).
-   **Set -Xmx5096m before run, or else it may be OutOfMemory.**
 7. Execute `mvn clean install -DskipTests=true` in project directory in command line.
    After than you can use libs in search-front project.
 8. Create lemmas via lemmatization module.
 Lemmas is used to search similar words.
 For that you need to download some dictionaries.